samanthavivonia/portfolio/HEADER.md

 And that's it for the HTML we need to write for this section!
 We will return to the html to add some classes later, but for now, we can move into preparing the CSS we will be applying to the elements.

-# <div align="center">CSS Basic Setup</div>
+# CSS Basic Setup

 To begin the CSS, we will apply the font family that was imported from Google Fonts to all of the text in our document.

-1. In your `style.css` document, create a new CSS rule selecting the `html` element.
+1. In your `style.css` document, create a new CSS rule-set selecting the `html` element.
 Within that rule, set the `font-family` property to have a value of `"Source Sans Pro", sans-serif`.
 This will set all text to have a font family of "Source Sans Pro", with a fallback font family of `sans-serif` just in case the intended font family cannot be used for some reason.

 Next, we will be creating some utility classes!
 In CSS, a utility class is a class that is made to be reused, and usually only applies styling to one or two properties.
 These classes are named ***functionally*** rather than ***semantically***.